This course offers students a broad engineering experience designed to suit the current needs for Electrical and Electronic Engineering.

 The requirement for this course is successful completion of BTEC Level 3 National Extended Diploma in a related Engineering subject area with overall award profile of DDM to include a minimum of 9 unit distinctions.
 Also requires a minimum Merit in a unit of Applied or Further Mathematics and a Merit in a unit of Mechanical Technology or Mechanical Principles.

-The Faculty of Computing and Engineering accept combinations of A Levels, BTEC Subsidiary Diploma/National Extended Certificate, BTEC 90-credit Diploma/National Foundation Diploma and BTEC National Diploma.
+The Faculty of Computing, Engineering and the Built Environment accept combinations of A Levels, BTEC Subsidiary Diploma/National Extended Certificate, BTEC 90-credit Diploma/National Foundation Diploma and BTEC National Diploma.
 For further information on the requirements for this course please contact Faculty admissions staff by T +44 (0)28 9036 6305 or E: firstname.lastname@example.org.

 Entry equivalences can also be viewed in the online prospectus at http://www.ulster.ac.uk/apply/entrance-requirements/equivalence.